MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/query-results-cache.md

 ## Shard level query results cache

 The `Query Results Cache` is effective when the exact same query is being run multiple times in rapid succession, and tolerates returning slightly old data.
 In some scenarios, such as a “live dashboard”, the most up-to-date results are required for the repeated query.
 For example, when the query runs every 10 seconds and spans the last 1 hour.
-For such scenarios, Kusto can enable an advanced form of query results caching which caches intermediate query results at the storage (shard) level.
+For such scenarios, Kusto can enable an advanced form of query results caching, which caches intermediate query results at the storage (shard) level.

 > [!Note]
 > In order to use this feature, the cluster should be running with V3 engine mode.